-I teach art in the South Carolina Public school district, Dorchester 4.
+I'm a South Carolina Public school Teacher.
 You guessed it I'm an art instructor, and have been for 38 years.
 Wearing the hats of Sunday school teacher and Mens' ministry coordinator help round and focus me.

 My works are about common people, emotions and ideas.
 I always try to use recognizable images, sometimes subtle allowing the viewers to slowly discover and interpret the work.
 Other images dominate, emerging from implied textural sometimes colorful environments.
 Some works are mixed media, combining dyes, pastels and pencils, but in the last years pastels have become dominant.